ezhumalaisanjay/RentalApplicationPro/ENCRYPTION_SETUP.md

    - The server will create the directory automatically
    - Check file permissions if issues persist

+4. **"Invalid encrypted data structure"**
+   - Check that all required fields are present in encrypted data
+   - Verify file encryption process completed successfully

 ### Debug Mode

 Enable debug logging by setting: